-So, with pay by link, the payment can either be made in the moment whilst on the phone to the merchant but via their own device rather than telling the advisor their payment details or in their own time when it naturally fits in with their daily tasks.
+So, with payment links, the payment can either be made in the moment whilst on the phone to the merchant but via their own device rather than telling the advisor their payment details or in their own time when it naturally fits in with their daily tasks.

-Whilst pay by link is by no means a new method of payment, having been widely used in the hospitality industry, its use across other industries is becoming more popular.
+Whilst this payment method is by no means new, having been widely used in the hospitality industry, its use across other industries is becoming more popular.
 The reason for this comes with the increasing effort to improve the customer experience by reducing any friction at the checkout.